 Imperative (formal) → si diverta!

-However, there are few exceptions in which the reflexive pronouns go at the end of the verb and attached to the verb
+There are few exceptions in which the reflexive pronouns go at the end of the verb and attached to the verb.

 Imperative (informal)→ divertiti!

 Infinitive → mi piace divertirmi, ti piace divertiti, le piace divertirsi, ci piace divertirci, vi piace divertirvi, gli piace divertirsi

 What happens in negative reflexive sentences?

 The “non” always precedes the reflexive pronouns.